 However, be sure you have the right command in place, or it will create more problems than solve.

 The absence or infection of system files can cause the PC not to function properly.
 Check the integrity of the system files by scanning your PC.
 The system file checker will try to find any corrupt or missing system files and try to repair them.

 There are a variety of messages this scan can throw at you and it could seem overwhelming.
 Google the error and try to figure out the problem.
 However, do not implement any “solutions” on Google if you are not 100% sure.

 If you have a bad memory, it can cause problems.
-A Couple of things could be wrong here.
-Maybe a RAM stick isn’t placed properly or is just faulty.
-If the RAM is actually bad, replacing it is the only option.
+A couple of things could be wrong here.
+Maybe a RAM stick is not placed properly or is just faulty.
+If the RAM is bad, replacing it is the only option.
 Because this is a hardware problem, it’s always better to call for help.
 Don’t just go about experimenting.
-It’s a PC, not a toy.
+It is a PC, not a toy.

-One could always go for some PC Tuneup and optimization softwares to help optimize PC’s performance along with the above-mentioned commands.
+One could always go for some PC Tune up and optimization software to help optimize PC’s performance along with the above-mentioned commands.
 Some of the best free ones include Iolo System Mechanic, Piriform CCleaner, IObit Advanced SystemCare Free, Ashampoo WinOptimizer, etc. that will perform proper system cleanup and remove the junk files that slow down a PC.